kyma-project/nats-manager/docs/user/02-configuration.md

 ## High availability

-NATS Servers are set up across different Availability Zones for uninterrupted operation and uptime.
-To achieve this, a minimum of three Kubernetes nodes must be distributed across at-least 3 Availability zones.
-Failure to meet this requirement will result in NATS Servers being scheduled within the same Availability zone, compromising high availability.
+NATS Servers are set up across different availability zones for uninterrupted operation and uptime.
+To achieve this, a minimum of three Kubernetes Nodes must be distributed across at least three availability zones.
+If this requirement is not met, high availability is compromised because NATS Servers would then be scheduled within the same Availability zone.

 ## Reference